Denver Car Accident Attorneys

 Types of Cases We Handle

-If you were injured in an automobile accident that was the fault of another party, you can seek compensation for your medical expenses and other damages.
+If you need a hit and run accident lawyer in the Denver area, or were injured in an automobile accident that was the fault of another party, you can seek compensation for your medical expenses and other damages.
 At Eddington Law, we represent all types of auto injury victims and can provide legal guidance in your case.

 Some common kinds of car accident cases we handle include: